Horanet/node-scrypt-pwd/README.md

 **Parameters:**
 * hash (string): The salted hash to parse.
-* options (JSON object): Optional object to override any init option.
+* options (JSON object): Optional object to override any option.

 **Returns:** An object containing the following fields:
 * hashedPassword (Buffer): The base64-decoded hashed password.